materialsproject/fireworks/docs/index.rst

 Planned future tutorials:

 * Maintaining the FW database and dealing with crashed jobs
+* Detailed tutorial on implementing dynamic jobs
 * Securing the FW database
-* SubProcess Task - advanced usage
+* Detailed tutorial on SubProcess Task
 * File movement Task Operations
 * Database Task Operations
 * Assigning specific FireWorkers to run certain jobs
-* Assigning and modifying job priority (note: only before running)
+* Assigning and modifying job priority
 * Automatically prevent duplicate jobs from running twice
-* Using a Python interface
+* Using Python to command FireWorks
-* Using a web interface
+* Using a web interface to monitor FireWorks
 * Checkpoint / restart of jobs
 * Using the QueueLauncher outside of FW
 * Searching for FireWorks and Workflows
-* JSON vs. YAML and serialization of FW objects
+* JSON vs. YAML and serialization of FW objects (including WF serialiazation as JSON/YAML instead of tar)

 .. _contributing-label: